-Google is encouraging the world wide web to shift all website pages to https as best practice.
-Google’s first step in this direction in 2017 was to introduce a security warning in Chrome for any web pages containing input fields set for password or credit card, if that page is not served as https.
+We are encouraging people to shift websites to https as best practice.
+The major browsers have been advocating this for some time.
+For example, Google’s first step in this direction in 2017 was to introduce a security warning in Chrome for any web pages containing input fields set for password or credit card, if that page is not served as https.
 Then in 2018, Google introduced the words 'Not secure' in the address bar for every page that is not served as https, regardless of whether the page handles private information or not.

 This support article is intended to provide a non-technical explanation of website security and also explain our current policy regarding https.